by Martin Prestage

 By Grade 7, aged 11 or 12, your near High School student will be riding BMX, playing at mountain biking and downhill, possibly commuting to school, maybe even interested in cycle sport.
 Share in this enthusiasm for the outdoors, even if it hurts your pocket to do so.

 Encourage their interest in bicycle travel, as the hardships suffered will allow them to experience gifts found elsewhere.
 They may start to look at the big world and decide who they want to become.

-Martin Prestage is a father of one and Director of LifeCycle, a Vancouver based firm specializing in health and fitness through yoga and cycling.
-Martin teaches bicycle safety to children throughout the Lower Mainland. www.lifecycle.ca
+Martin Prestage is a father and the Director of LIFECycle; a company dedicated to educating youth in bicycle safety throughout the Lower Mainland. www.lifecycle.ca